 The Huskie offense set three MAC and nine school records in 2013, including yards rushing, yards per game and points scored, guided by Tripodi’s offensive line unit that produced two All-MAC honorees in Loos and Jared Volk.

 In 2012, NIU ran for a school record 44 touchdowns, while the 2010 Huskies set the school record for yards per carry average.
 In 2011, NIU set the single season mark for passing yards.

 The Huskies have also ranked among the league and national leaders in fewest sacks allowed over the last three seasons.
 In 2014, NIU’s offensive line allowed just 14 sacks all season to rank tied for eighth in the Football Bowl Subdivision.

-Tripodi came to NIU from his hometown of Chelsea, Mich. where he served as defensive line coach at his alma mater in 2008 and 2009.
+He came to NIU from his hometown of Chelsea, Mich. where he served as defensive line coach at Chelsea High School, his alma mater, in 2008 and 2009.